-As a result, the participating MSAs took enforcement actions on 56 of the 134 blenders, mixers and toasters tabled above.
-The actions and measures are shown in Table 13.
+As a result, the participating MSAs took enforcement actions on 56 of the 134 blenders, mixers and toasters as presented in the Table 13.
+The actions and measures are shown in Table 14.

-Table 13 Overview of measures taken against non-compliant products
+Table 14 Overview of measures taken against non-compliant products